code-for-tomorrow/.github/CONTRIBUTING.md

 # Practice Problem Guidelines
 Please follow the following guidelines when creating or finding practice problems.
-We expect all problems submitted by teachers to maintain the highest quality!
+We expect all problems submitted to maintain the highest quality!

-If you have questions, send a message to #questions on the teachers Discord.
+If you have questions, send a message to #questions on the [C4T Classes Discord](https://discord.code4tomorrow.org) or email us at classes@code4tomorrow.org.

 ## Follow good programming style.
 ### Install Linters